 - ‘Verified by Visa’ sends a one-time password by SMS for secure authentication when you shop online.

-- Fraud Money Back Guarantee ensures you are reimbursed for any fraudulent transactions that were not your fault, provide they are promptly notified to Westpac.
+- Fraud Money Back Guarantee ensures you are reimbursed for any fraudulent transactions that were not your fault, provided they are promptly notified to Westpac.

 Annual fee waived for first year, then $59